Wheel ET Explained

 What exactly is wheel ET?

-Wheel offset or ET is the distance between the hub mounting face and the line that cuts through the centre of your wheel.
+I will now try to explain in simple words, what does ET mean on wheels.
+In simple terms wheel offset or ET is the distance between the hub mounting face and the line that cuts through the centre of your wheel.
 You can usually find the offset engraved or stamped into the wheel.
 It measures the amount of ET millimetres the wheel will stick out of the mounting surface.
 ET is an abbreviating of the German word “Einpresstiefe”, which translates as “insertion depth”.
 Depending on how the tyre sits, you can have positive, negative or zero offset.
+You might come across these types of rim offset:

 Finding out my wheel ET